goarray/StarfieldStars/README.md

 # Starfield Cartography Data

-This repository contains data and scripts used to reconcile **Starfield’s in‑game star catalog** with real astronomical sources.
+This repository contains data and scripts used to reconcile **Starfield’s in‑game stars** with real astronomical sources.

 ## Files